Ga. Appeals Court Sets Arguments in Trump Bid to Boot DA Willis From Case

 Willis has consistently blasted the allegations of a conflict as politically motivated.

-In May, Fulton County Superior Court Judge Scott McAfee decided to give co-defendant Harrison Floyd's team more time to build his argument about the accuracy of the 2020 election results and more time to arrange for legal experts to testify.
+In May, Judge McAfee decided to give co-defendant Harrison Floyd's team more time to build his argument about the accuracy of the 2020 election results and more time to arrange for legal experts to testify.
 Floyd was a senior Trump campaign staffer and among 19 indicted last year in Fulton County.

 McAfee will be deciding whether Fulton County must comply with Floyd's request for a recount of the 528,777 ballots cast in the county.

-Trump and the 18 others were accused of trying to overturn Trump's 2020 election loss in Georgia, where Biden defeated the ex-president by fewer than 12,000 votes.
+Trump and the 18 others were accused of trying to overturn Trump's 2020 election loss in Georgia, where Joe Biden defeated the former president by fewer than 12,000 votes.

 © 2024 Newsmax.
 All rights reserved.